xu4-engine/u4/doc/FileFormats.md

 On the surface, the monster table contains information about monsters and inanimate objects (chests, horses, ships, balloon).
 A table entry is free if (previousTile[i] == 0).
 However, when u4dos
-deletes and entry, it sets both currentTile[i] and previousTile[i] to 0.
+deletes an entry, it sets both currentTile[i] and previousTile[i] to 0.
 Slots 0-7 are for monsters, while slots 8-31 are for inanimate objects.
 Non-empty entries don't have to be contiguous.
 Whirlpools and twisters are special cases; they must be placed in slot 0-3,